 What Does the Monthly Mortgage Payment Look Like for a $300K Home?

-Again, your monthly mortgage payment will vary depending on your down payment, interest rate, the term of the loan (usually 15 or 30 years), and more.
-In calculating your specific loan options, your lender will take into consideration your personal credit factors as well as your DTI (debt to income) ratio.
+Your monthly mortgage payment will vary depending on your down payment, interest rate, the term of the loan (usually 15 or 30 years), and more.
+When calculating your specific loan options, your lender will take into consideration your personal credit factors and your debt-to-income (DTI) ratio.

 Using a mortgage payment calculator can help.
 A calculator would show that someone who puts down $9,000 on a $300,000 home for a 30-year fixed-interest mortgage at 7.00% would pay approximately $1,936 per month (not including property taxes, MIP, or homeowners insurance).
 Note that because of the way loans are amortized, the bulk of your monthly payments will go toward interest, rather than principal, during the first part of the loan’s lifetime.